lucasgmagalhaes/windows-start/README.md

-# cool-dev
+# windows-start

-Repo to remind me which tools should I install after format my pc.
+Repo to remind me which tools should I install on my windows after format my computer.

 ## IDE'S